dakota-palmer/FP-analysis/README.md

      * VPFPIndex will provide all session metadata to MatLab for analysis
      * Make sure VPFPIndex.xlsx is up-to-date and accurate

-* Open fpAnalysisDakotav2.m in matlab
+* Open fpAnalysisDakota.m in matlab
      * Make sure the file paths toward the beginning of the script for the .Nex files and index are up to date
      * Make sure the indices are correct for the xlsread section- they should correspond to your files of interest